Nii-Wremedi/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. ls -lan command is used to list all files, including hidden files numerically
 7. mkdir is the command used to creat a new directory
 8. mv command is used to move files
+9. rm command is used to deletr file